Blotch3D/Blotch3D/README.md

 Most Blotch3D objects must be Disposed when you are done with them and you are not otherwise terminating the program.

-See the examples and use IntelliSense for more information.
+See the examples, reference documentation, and IntelliSense for more information.

 Making 3D models
 ================